 In the same manner as for the Preliminary Examination, at the conclusion of the defense, the student and all observers leave the room while the committee determines the outcome of the examination.
 When the committee has come to agreement, the student returns to the room and is informed of the committee's decision by the chair (details in "rules" section).

-Doctoral dissertations must follow the requirements established by the Graduate College.
-Information about this can be found in the Handbook for Graduate Students and Advisors and in the Handbook for Graduate Students Preparing to Deposit.
+iSchool doctoral dissertations must follow the requirements established by the Graduate College.
+Information about this can be found in the Graduate College Handbook and in the Thesis & Dissertation section of the Graduate College website (http://www.grad.illinois.edu/thesis-dissertation).
 The student is responsible for making sure that the dissertation meets the requirements of the Graduate College.

 How to Apply